 The Academic Advising Teams provide the core services of the St. Cloud Access and Opportunity Center.
-Academic Advisers are assigned to grade levels 8, 9 and 10, and one for 11th and 12th graders in each school, for a total of eight teams.
+Academic Advisers are assigned to grade levels 9, 10, 11th and 12th graders in each school.
 In addition, each adviser works closely with the students' instructors and counselors to identify needed support services.
 If students move to alternative learning centers, academic advises continue to work with them at these sites.
 These advisers coordinate the provision of services (tutoring, mentoring, supplemental instruction) with other school and college personnel responsible for offering these activities.

 Teacher Consultants assist in organizing and structuring tutorial services and supplemental instruction, as well tutoring students in their area of expertise.
 These teachers will be subject matter specialists in the core areas, specifically math, language arts (e.g., reading and writing) and English as a Second Language.
 They work closely with the academic advisers to plan, organize and track participants’ weekly schedule of activities, and the college students’ mentoring and tutoring work with the participants.

 Academic Support Services